Atlantic Capelin

 Key Features

-- Slender, elongated body shape
+- Slender, elongated body with olive and silver coloration

 - Deeply forked tail fin